[Summary] Introducing local udon noodles from all over Japan!

 Heavy Snow Udon Hokkaido

-Gosetsu Udon can be eaten at a hotel restaurant in the center of Kutchan Town, Niseko, Hokkaido.
-It is characterized by its soft and chewy white noodles.
+Gosetsu Udon can be enjoyed at a hotel restaurant in the center of Kutchan Town, Niseko, Hokkaido.
+It features soft, chewy, and translucent white noodles.

-The udon noodles are made using Danshaku potatoes, a specialty of Kutchan Town, and are chewy, smooth to the touch, and have a light aftertaste.
+This udon is made with Danshaku potatoes, a specialty of Kutchan Town, and is chewy, smooth to the touch, and has a light aftertaste.

 Inaniwa Udon Akita Prefecture

-Inaniwa udon, with its smooth texture and silky smooth throat feel, is a specialty of Akita with a history of about 350 years.
-The moment you bite into it, you will feel its silky smoothness, and even though the noodles are slightly thin and flat, they still have a firm texture.
+Inaniwa udon, with its smooth texture and silky feel down the throat, is a specialty of Akita with a history of about 350 years.
+The moment you bite into it, you'll notice a smooth, silky texture, and the slightly thin, flat noodles have a firm texture.

-It is said that maturing it for 3 to 4 days brings out its firmness.
+It is said that the firmness of the dough is enhanced by aging it for 3 to 4 days.

-Ankake udon has been eaten as a winter delicacy since the early Showa period in the Esashi region in the central-southern part of Iwate Prefecture.
-It is served with boiled udon noodles, topped with a soy sauce-based sauce with a hint of Japanese dashi.
+Ankake udon has been eaten as a winter delicacy since the early Showa period in the Esashi region of central-southern Iwate Prefecture.
+It is served over boiled udon noodles in a soy sauce-based sauce with a Japanese dashi flavor.

 Topped with shiitake mushrooms, kamaboko (fish cake), eggs, and more, this is a nostalgic local udon noodle dish that can be enjoyed regardless of the season.

-Pulling noodles directly from the boiling pot is how Pippari Udon is made.
-It is said that Pippari Udon originated in the Tozawa district of Murayama City, Yamagata Prefecture, where people would bring preserved foods such as dried noodles, canned goods, and natto together during the cold season and eat them dipped in a special dipping sauce.
+Pulling noodles directly from the boiling pot is how Pippari Udon is enjoyed.
+It is said that Pippari Udon originated in the Tozawa district of Murayama City, Yamagata Prefecture, where people would bring preserved dried noodles, canned goods, and natto (fermented soybeans) during the cold season and eat them dipped in a special dipping sauce.

-The dipping sauce is a mixture of natto, canned mackerel, spring onions, soy sauce, etc., and can be freely adapted to your liking.
+The dipping sauce is a mixture of natto, canned mackerel, green onions, soy sauce, etc., and can be freely adapted.

 Ear Udon Tochigi Prefecture

-It is customary to make them at the end of the year and eat them on New Year's Day, and by eating the ears at the beginning of the year, it is said that people will pray for a good year and that they will be able to avoid hearing any bad things throughout the year.
+It is customary to make them at the end of the year and eat them on New Year's Day, and by eating ears at the beginning of the year, people pray for a good year and that they will be free from bad things throughout the year.

 Mizusawa Udon Gunma Prefecture

-Mizusawa udon is characterized by its smooth texture and transparent luster.
-It is a specialty of Shibukawa City, Gunma Prefecture, and the noodles are slightly thick.
-It is said that it began in the Azuchi-Momoyama period, when udon noodles made from local wheat and Mizusawa spring water were served to hot spring visitors and worshippers.
+Mizusawa udon is characterized by its smooth texture and clear luster.
+A specialty of Shibukawa City, Gunma Prefecture, the noodles are slightly thick.
+It is said to have originated during the Azuchi-Momoyama period, when udon noodles made from local wheat and Mizusawa spring water were served to hot spring visitors and pilgrims.

-This delicious treat, made using only carefully selected wheat, water, and salt, has a history dating back more than 400 years.
+This delicious treat, made using only carefully selected wheat, water, and salt, has a history dating back over 400 years.

 Himokawa Udon Gunma Prefecture

-These wide noodles are traditional to the Kiriuchi region of Gunma.
-Depending on the restaurant, the width can vary, even reaching over 10cm.
-However, they are very thin, with a smooth texture and a firmness that is contrary to their appearance.
-They are served neatly folded and dipped in the dipping sauce.
+These wide noodles are a traditional dish from the Kiriuchi region of Gunma.
+Depending on the restaurant, they can be over 10cm wide.
+However, they are very thin, with a smooth texture and a firm texture that belies their appearance.
+They are served neatly folded and are then dipped in the dipping sauce.

 Tatebayashi Udon Gunma Prefecture

 Tatebayashi udon has a rich wheat flavor and is glossy and smooth.
-Tatebayashi City, where underground water from Mount Akagi flows, is also known as a "city of water."
-As it produces high-quality wheat, the city has had a long history of making and eating udon.
+Tatebayashi City, where underground water from Mount Akagi flows, is also known as the "city of water," and because it produces high-quality wheat, there has long been a culture of making and eating udon noodles.

-It is characterized by the use of "Hyakunen Wheat" grown in Oura-Tatebayashi, and its specialty is Kamatama Udon, which allows you to taste the freshness of the noodles.
+It is characterized by using "Hyakunen Wheat" wheat from Oura-Tatebayashi, and its specialty is Kamatama Udon, which allows you to directly taste the freshness of the noodles.

 Musashino Udon Tokyo and Saitama Prefecture

-Musashino udon has a strong flavor with its chewy, thick noodles.
-It is a type of udon that is popular in the Tama area of Tokyo and the western part of Saitama.
-It is characterized by the fact that it is served with meat in a warm soy sauce broth with a bonito flavor, and boiled vegetables called kate are mixed into the cold udon noodles.
+Musashino udon, with its thick, chewy noodles, is a type of udon that originates in the Tama region of Tokyo and western Saitama.
+It is characterized by the addition of meat to a warm bonito-flavored soy sauce broth, and the cold udon noodles topped with boiled vegetables called kate.

 Kazo Udon Saitama Prefecture

-It is said that Kazo udon originated about 300 years ago when udon noodles were made and served to visitors at the Tone River boat dock and at Soganji Temple in the city.
-By repeating the processes unique to handmade udon, such as "stomping" and "resting," the noodles are given a firm texture and a smooth texture.
+Kazo udon is said to have originated about 300 years ago, when udon noodles were made and served to worshippers at the boat dock on the Tone River and at Soganji Temple in the city.
+By repeating the processes unique to hand-made udon, such as "stomping" and "resting," the noodles are given a firm texture and a smooth texture.

 Kumagaya Udon Saitama Prefecture

-Kumagaya udon is made locally using more than 50% wheat grown in Kumagaya.
-The wheat used is "Sato no Sora," "Aya Hikari," "Norin 61," and other varieties.
-"Sato no Sora" does not stretch easily even after time has passed, while "Aya Hikari" produces udon noodles with a springy and smooth texture.
+Kumagaya udon is made locally using over 50% wheat grown in Kumagaya.
+The wheat used includes varieties such as "Sato no Sora," "Aya Hikari," and "Norin 61."
+"Sato no Sora" does not stretch easily over time, while "Aya Hikari" produces udon noodles with a springy and smooth texture.

-Each type of wheat has slight differences, such as "Norin 61" having a good flavor and a moderate hardness that allows the soup to soak in easily.
+Each type of wheat is slightly different, with "Norin 61" having a good flavor and just the right firmness to allow the soup to soak in easily.

 Saitama Prefecture's chilled udon noodles are a popular meal to have between busy farm work.
-Made with miso, which is rich in protein and salt, and with vegetables such as cucumber, shiso leaf, and myoga ginger, it is a staple food for farmers that can be eaten refreshingly even on hot days.
+Made with miso, which is rich in protein and salt, and with vegetables such as cucumber, shiso leaves, and myoga ginger, this dish is a refreshing staple for farmers, even on hot days.

 Yoshida udon is characterized by its surprisingly firm, chewy, and thick noodles.
-It is also a local dish around Yoshida City, served with a miso and soy sauce-based broth.
+Served with a miso or soy sauce-based broth, it is a local dish of the Yoshida area.

-After cooling it in cold water, it is sometimes topped with dashi stock made from dried sardines and bonito flakes, miso, and soy sauce, and then topped with steamed cabbage and horse meat that has been simmered in a sweet and spicy sauce.
+After cooling it in cold water, it is sometimes topped with dashi stock made from dried sardines or bonito flakes, miso, or soy sauce, and topped with steamed cabbage and sweet and spicy stewed horse meat.

 Himi Udon Toyama Prefecture

-Miso-stewed udon is made by simmering chewy udon noodles in a rich soup made with Hatcho miso.
-The noodles, made without salt and only with flour and water, are characterized by their ability to stay soft even when simmered.
+Miso-nikomi udon is made by simmering chewy udon noodles in a rich, flavorful soup made with Hatcho miso.
+The noodles are made without salt, using only flour and water, and are characterized by their ability to stay firm even when simmered.

 Because it is cooked in a clay pot, it retains heat well and can be eaten piping hot.
-One of the best parts of misonikomi udon is that the texture of the udon changes between the beginning and end of the meal.
+The texture of the udon changes between the beginning and end of cooking, which is one of the best parts of misonikomi udon.

-Ise udon is characterized by thick, soft noodles and a dark-colored soup based on tamari soy sauce.
-It is often thought to have a strong salty taste, but it also has a bonito flavor and is not too off-putting.
+Ise udon is characterized by thick, soft noodles and a dark broth based on tamari soy sauce.
+It may seem like it has a strong salty taste, but it also has a bonito flavor that gives it a mild taste.

-Sanuki udon is soul food for the people of Ise and can be easily purchased at supermarkets.
-It is much thicker than regular udon, so it is sold pre-boiled.
+Sanuki udon is the soul food of the people of Ise and can be easily purchased at supermarkets.
+It is much thicker than regular udon noodles, so it is sold pre-boiled.

 Kasu udon is a local dish that has been eaten in the Minamikawachi region of Osaka.
-Kasu is made by deep-frying beef intestines (horumon) to remove excess moisture, and is also called abura kasu (abura kasu).
-It is characterized by a crispy, fragrant exterior and a unique chewy texture inside.
+Kasu is made by deep-frying beef small intestines (horumon) to remove excess moisture, and is also known as abura kasu.
+It is characterized by a crispy, fragrant exterior and a uniquely chewy texture within.
 The concentrated umami flavor of the kasu permeates the broth, adding a great depth to the flavor.

-Hormone Yakiudon was born in Sayo City, Hyogo Prefecture.
-It is a teppanyaki dish in which horumon, vegetables, and udon noodles are grilled on a hot plate and served with a special dipping sauce.
-It is said that the origin of horumon yakiudon dates back to Sayo City, where livestock and meat industries were once thriving, when horumon and vegetables, which were easily available in the city, began to be grilled together with udon noodles.
+Hormone Yakiudon originated in Sayo City, Hyogo Prefecture.
+It is a teppan dish in which offal, vegetables, and udon noodles are grilled on a hot plate and served with a special dipping sauce.
+It is said that the origins of hormone yakiudon lie in the fact that Sayo City was once a thriving livestock and meat industry, and so offal and vegetables, which were readily available in the city, were grilled and eaten together with udon noodles.

 Plum Udon Wakayama Prefecture

-Ume udon is made by kneading in the flesh of ripe Kishu Nanko plums.
-The pale pink noodles give off a soft plum aroma when boiled, resulting in a mild-tasting udon with no sourness.
-It has a firm and smooth texture, and can be topped with green shiso leaves, pickled plums, wakame seaweed, bonito flakes, kamaboko fish cakes, etc.
+Ume udon is made with ripe Kishu Nankou plums kneaded into the noodles.
+The pale pink noodles release a soft plum aroma when boiled, resulting in a mild, non-acidic udon.
+Characterized by a firm, chewy texture and smooth texture, it can be topped with green shiso leaves, pickled plums, wakame seaweed, bonito flakes, or kamaboko fish paste.

 Tsuyama Hormone Udon Okayama Prefecture

-Tsuyama Hormone Udon is made by grilling various parts of the horumon with miso and soy sauce.
-Tsuyama's horumon has no odor, and the meat industry is still thriving, so the area is famous for being able to get fresh horumon.
-We also recommend squeezing yuzu juice over it to taste.
+Tsuyama Hormone Udon is made with various cuts of offal, coated in miso and soy sauce and grilled.
+Tsuyama's offal has no odor, and the area is famous for being a place where you can get fresh offal, thanks to its thriving butchering industry.
+We also recommend squeezing yuzu juice over the dish to your liking.

 Naruto Udon Tokushima Prefecture

 Naruto udon is characterized by its thin, soft, and uneven noodles.
-It is also known as "Narchuru udon."
-The light broth made from dried sardines and the simple toppings of chopped fried tofu and spring onions give it a gentle flavor that you will never tire of.
+It is also known as "Naruchuru Udon."
+The appeal of Naruto udon lies in its gentle flavor, never getting old, with a light broth made from dried sardines and simple toppings such as chopped fried tofu and green onions.

-In Naruto City, which once flourished as a salt-field region, this dish was popular as a quick meal to eat between work breaks.
+In Naruto City, which once flourished as a salt field area, it was apparently popular as a quick meal to eat between work hours.

-These thin udon noodles, which are quickly eaten and packed with ingredients such as large pieces of tempura, sweet and spicy meat, and spring onions, are still loved by locals.
+These thin udon noodles, packed with ingredients such as large pieces of tempura, sweet and spicy meat, and spring onions, can be eaten quickly and are still loved by locals.

 Sanuki Udon Kagawa Prefecture

-Sanuki udon has a chewy texture and a smooth texture.
+Sanuki udon has a chewy texture and a smooth feel.
 The noodles are made using a method called "ashibumi" (foot-stomping), which gives them elasticity and firmness.
-There are various ways to eat udon, such as kake udon, bukkake udon, zaru udon, and kamaage udon, but bukkake udon is the most popular way to eat it.
+There are various ways to eat udon, such as kake udon, bukkake udon, zaru udon, and kamaage udon, but bukkake udon is the most classic way to eat it.

-It's also delicious topped with green onions, tempura flakes, and grated daikon radish.
+It's also delicious topped with green onions, tempura flakes, or grated daikon radish.

 Hakata Udon Fukuoka Prefecture

-Hakata udon is characterized by its soft noodles and lack of firmness.
+Hakata udon is characterized by its soft, chewy noodles.
 It is served with a light, sweet broth based on dried sardines.
-Its mild flavor makes it a great choice for lunch, a light meal, or as a finishing touch after drinking alcohol.
+Its mild flavor makes it perfect for lunch, a light meal, or as a finishing touch after drinking alcohol.

-Hakata udon toppings include fried burdock root, called "goboten," and round tempura called "maruten," which are not available in other regions.
+Hakata udon toppings include fried burdock root "goboten" and round tempura "maruten," which are not found in other regions.

 Goto Udon Nagasaki Prefecture

 Goto udon is made by stretching and bundling a rod-shaped dough between two chopsticks to create thin, string-like noodles.
-The noodles are characterized by their firmness and smooth texture despite their thinness.
-Coating the noodles with camellia oil, a local specialty of the island, helps prevent them from becoming too soft and also gives them a firm texture.
+Despite their thinness, the noodles are characterized by their firmness and smooth texture.
+Coating the noodles with camellia oil, a local product of the island, prevents them from stretching and apparently contributes to their firmness.

-The soup stock made from flying fish that has been grilled over charcoal and then dried goes perfectly with Goto udon.
+The soup stock, made from flying fish grilled over charcoal and then dried, goes perfectly with Goto udon.

 Fish udon is a local dish from Nichinan City, a fishing town.
-During the war and postwar period when food was scarce, fish udon was made using the abundant fish that were caught.
-Originally it was made only from fish paste, but nowadays the fish paste is sometimes mixed with eggs, salt, and a small amount of potato starch or wheat flour.
+During the war and postwar period, when food was scarce, fish udon was made using the abundant fish that was available.
+Originally, it was made only from fish paste, but recently, the fish paste has been mixed with eggs, salt, and a small amount of potato starch or wheat flour.

-The udon brings out the savory flavor of the fish, so simply adding a little soy sauce to the boiling water will create a flavorful soup.
+The udon noodles bring out the flavor of the fish, so simply adding a little soy sauce to the cooking water will create a flavorful soup.

 summary

-This time we introduced local udon from all over Japan.
-Each region has its own unique style of udon, and there are many variations in toppings and soups.
+This time we introduced local udon noodles from all over Japan.
+Each region has its own unique udon noodles, and there are many variations in toppings and soups.

-When you're traveling or on a business trip, why not try some local udon that can only be found in that area?
+When you are traveling or on a business trip, why not try some local udon that can only be found in that area?

-\ We are looking for Tempo Star affiliates! /
+\ We are looking for Tempus Star franchisees! /